 Presbyterian in focus, this group encourages each member of the Agnes Scott student body, regardless of her age, race, sexuality, religion, denomination or philosophical persuasion, to join and participate as the group provides outlets and resources for the development and practice of an evolving faith.

-Rose and Shield
+Rose & Shield

 The Rose & Shield is a Luthern/Episcopal-based campus ministry organization open to women of all faiths.
 We host a weekly Communion/Eucharist service in the Julia Thompson Smith Chapel on campus as well as a Sunday Night Worship once a month.
-We are a joint ministry with the Lutheran Campus Ministry at Georgia Tech and fully participate in all of their scheduled events - from weekly evening worship & dinners at GA Tech to off-campus weekend events like hiking at Stone Mountain, tubing on the Chatthoochee, retreats and Broom Ball.
+We are a joint ministry with the Lutheran Campus Ministry at Georgia Tech and fully participate in all of their scheduled events - from weekly evening worship & dinners at Georgia Tech to off-campus weekend events like hiking at Stone Mountain, tubing on the Chatthoochee, retreats and Broom Ball.
 Transportation is provided, and we do our best to make all events free to students.
 You can keep abreast of our activities on our Facebook Group Page, "The Rose & Shield at Agnes Scott College."

 This is a budding group of Unitarian Universalists on campus who would like to meet weekly for discussion.